 We already played with

-grep a bit in the last section, let's do a little bit more.
+grep a bit, let's do a little bit more.
 First, let's learn what grep stands for: Global Regular Expression Print.

 $ cat animals | grep "dog" $ grep "dog" animals

 Both of those do the same thing.
 We can also search an entire directory by using the "*" symbol, often known as a wildcard.
 This wildcard will open every file in a directory.

 $ grep "dog" *

 cat * in case you ever want to print every file in a directory.
 Many other commands use the wildcard operator.

 If you only want to know which files in a directory have the target word, use "-l".

 If you want to know the file name and line number, use "-n".

 $ grep -n "dog" *